MeskinTomer/Project-11th-Grade---Quoridor/README.md

 User -
 Has Select mechanism for user input and Pygame screen Starts own timer of it's/other's turn. - 1-minute timer.
-Has a PathFinding mechanism for checking viability of wall placement.
 Has a User Input mechanism

 Both -